 The sample is collected via the swab supplied.
+This sterile culture should be used to collect a sample from the cloaca area.
+A properly collected swab should be completely coated with fluid/excrement.
+If the swab is not coated, then the sample may be insufficient to detect small quantities of bacteria.
 The swab is then placed into the tube which has a semi solid gel in the bottom.
 The gel is an agar that contains a mixture of proteins and enzymes that will maintain cell integrity until sample is received in the laboratory.

-Each Bacti swab has instructions on the outside of the wrapper.
-Please add an additional $5.00 for a Megabacteria culture.
-Megabacteria can be cultured, however, because of their large size, they can be microscopically seen via a wet prep.
-Between a culture and a microscopic exam.
+In case of Megabacteria, this can be cultured and because of their large size, they can be microscopically seen via a wet prep. between a culture and a microscopic exam.

 Once the sample is collected, the sample can be kept at room temperature for a maximum of 3-5 days.
 After that period, the bacterial load will begin to die.